Knives

 If you’re interested in how the Shun’s handling compares to other Japanese knives in the chef’s knife category, the Global G2 review covers a similar performance tier with a different steel philosophy and a very different handle design.

-Why Choose the Masutani VG1 Nakiri 165mm
+Why Choose the Yoshihiro VG10 Nakiri

 What the Nakiri Shape Actually Does